CUSecLab/2023-CCS-SkillScanner/skills_code/readme.md

-This folder contains several skills from Github.
+This folder contains one example skill developed by us.

-You can download more skills from Alexa's official account: https://github.com/alexa-samples, or from our dataset (https://github.com/CUSecLab/SkillScanner/blob/main/results/all_skills_dataset.csv)
+You can download more skills from Alexa's official account: https://github.com/alexa-samples, or from our dataset list (https://github.com/CUSecLab/SkillScanner/blob/main/results/all_skills_dataset.csv)